En liten julsaga

 En liten julsaga ("A Little Christmas story") is a 1999 Swedish children's film directed by Åsa Sjöström and Mari Marten-Bias Wahlgren.

 Plot

 Ina loses her loved teddy bear Nonno in the Metro after Christmas-shopping with her mum.
-An old man and his dog find Nonno and leave him at the post but he falls down into a bag which will go by train to Kiruna, where Anna who works at the post at the station finds him and brings him home.
+An old man and his dog find Nonno and leave him at the post but he falls into a bag which ends up going to Kiruna by train, where Anna who works at the post at the station finds him and brings him home.

-Later a boy called Per-Olof finds Nonno who has disappeared from Anna's family.
-When two girls tease him for the teddy bear, he becomes angry and throws Nonno down on the motorway and Nonno lands on a truck which is going towards Stockholm.
-Later Nonno is for sale in an antique shop and Ina's older half-brother Jakob, who later comes back home from the United States, passes the shop and buys Nonno.
+Later, a boy called Per-Olof finds Nonno who has disappeared from Anna's family.
+When two girls tease him for the teddy bear, he becomes angry and throws Nonno down on the motorway and Nonno lands on a truck going towards Stockholm.
+Later, Nonno is for sale in an antique shop and Ina's older half-brother Jakob, who later comes back home from the United States, passes the shop and buys Nonno.